Yema (watch)

 Yema is a French watchmaking company that was founded and based in Besançon, France.

+Since its inception, Yema brand has designed watches specifically for diving, motor racing, space exploration and sailing.
+Since 2009, the brand has belonged to the French watchmaking company Montres Ambre de Morteau.

 History

-1948 - Founding and Henry Louis Belmont

-Henry Louis Belmont, a student of the National Watchmaking School of Besançon and major of his promotion in 1931, created 1948 his own watchmaking company under the name Yema.
+Henry Louis Belmont, the year 1931 graduate of the National Watchmaking School of Besançon founded his watching company under the name Yema in 1948.
+In few decades, by the 1960s (and 1970s), Yema became the largest French watch manufacturer, producing over 500,000 watched annually.

 1963 - Yema Superman collection

-In 1963, the company launched their very first Yema Superman for divers.
+In 1963, the company launched Yema Superman for divers.
 Many variations were produced by the company for this model of watch.

 1966 - Yema Yachtingraf collection and Yema RallyGraf collection

 In 1966, the first Yema Yachtingraf was launched, a watch especially designed for sailors.
 At the same time, the first Yema RallyGraf was launched.
-One Yema RallyGraf was even worn by Formula One Champion Mario Andretti.
+One Yema RallyGraf was even worn by Formula One champion Mario Andretti.

-At the start of 1970, Yema became an official supplier of the French Sailing Federation (Fédération Française de Yachting à Voile) and equipped the French National team who participated in the 1972 Olympic Games.
+At the start of 1970, Yema became an official supplier of the French Sailing Federation (Fédération Française de Yachting à Voile) and equipped the French National Sailing Team in the 1972 Olympic Games.

 Six different versions of Yema Yachtingraf model were crafted over the years.

 1982 - First French Watch in Space

-On 24 June 1982, for the first time, a French astronaut, Jean-Loup Chrétien, flew from the Baikonour base for a 10-day trip into space, wearing a Yema Spationaute I.
+On 24 June 1982, French astronaut, Jean-Loup Chrétien, flew from the Baikonour base for a 10-day trip into space, wearing a Yema Spationaute I, making it the first French watch in space.

 On 17 June 1985, the Discovery shuttle took off with Patrick Baudry and his Yema Spationaute II on mission STS-51G (First Franco-American Orbital Flight).

 On 26 November 1988, Jean Loup Chrétien went on a mission to MIR Space Station wearing a Yema Spationaute III.